A variable is a character string where we stores a value. The value assigned could be a number, text, filename, device, or any other type of data.

 Unix shell variables should have their names in UPPERCASE.

-Below are the examples are valid variable names −
+Below are examples are valid variable names −

 _SAMPLE RANDOM_A V_1 VAR_2 VARIABLE_3